-Incoming freshmen with a high-school GPA of at least 3.5 and a score of 1200 on the SAT or equivalent on the ACT are considered the Honors Program at Southern Wesleyan University.
-They are invited to participate in Honors Personal Wholeness I in fall of their freshman year and Honors Personal Wholeness III in fall of their sophomore.
-Final invitation and admission to the Honors Program will be for fall of the junior year and may be open to students qualifying as freshmen or recommended by faculty and approved by the Director of the Honors Program and the Honors Oversight Committee.
+• Incoming freshmen with a high-school GPA of at least 3.5 and a score of 1200 on the SAT or equivalent on the ACT are admitted as candidates of the Honors Program at Southern Wesleyan University.
+Once accepted for admission to the university, students with these credentials will be evaluated, and letters will be sent to those who qualify for candidacy.